mvolkmann/blog/src/dart.md

   s ??= 'supplied value';
   print(s);

-  // The !. operator asserts that that vale on the left is not null.
+  // The !. operator asserts that the value on the left is not null.
+  // It essentially casts away nullability.
+  // s! here is equivalent to (s as String).
   // The program will crash with "Script error." if it is null. print(s!.toUpperCase());
 }